Major Issues in Education: Hot Topics

 The Bureau of Justice Statistics reports that more than 75 percent of sexual assaults are not reported to law enforcement, so the actual number of incidents could be much higher.

 And the way that colleges and universities deal with sexual assault is undergoing changes.
-Title IX rules makes sure that complaints of sexual assault or harassment are taken seriously and ensuring the accused person is treated fairly.
+Title IX rules make sure that complaints of sexual assault or harassment are taken seriously and that the accused person is treated fairly.

 Administrators were also required to adjudicate such cases based on a preponderance of evidence, meaning that they had to believe that it was more likely than not that an accused was guilty in order to proceed with disciplinary action.
 The "clear and convincing" evidentiary standard, which required that administrators be reasonably certain that sexual violence or harassment occurred, was deemed unacceptable.